dottomeister/LadyUmbrella/README.md

 ---

 This project was made in Unreal Engine 5.5.3, using C++ exclusively, except for some Blueprints used for material shaders, animation blueprints and small trigger events.
-It contains a lot of different gameplay systems:
+It contains a lot of different gameplay systems, whereas I'd like to highlight some of the basics:

 - ## Combat System